UNOTeaching/project-python-sudoku/README.md

 ## Question 4: Solving and printing Sudokus (30 points)

 We will now build the second iteration of the sudoku solver.
-This solver reads the input board in the format of Project 1 and outputs the solution in the same illustration above.
+This solver reads the input board in the format of Project 1 and outputs the solution in the format illustrated at the top of this page.
 Create a file called ```sudoku4.py``` by copying `sudoku1.py` and modifying it to print the required format.

 <!-- For instance, the above input sudoku is represented by the following facts.
 ```